learnings, nerdisms, bicycles

 Greetings!
 Thank you for taking the time to visit!
 Please see the following the sections to learn about me.

-I am an engineer in Portland, OR, currently employed as a
+I am an engineer in Portland, OR, currently employed as,

 I have been steadfastly engineering solutions to diverse problems since 2008!
 I am privileged to have experience in software, mechanical, electrical, and manufacturing engineering.